Frequently Asked Questions

 A PCH Treatment Center is a new paradigm in intensive psychological treatment, where clients are involved in our

 immersive clinical program staffed by licensed and board certified psychologists and physicians.
 While our clinic is licensed by the state of California, our set-up differs from a “Residential Treatment Center.”
 Clients are given many different housing options.
 We offer residences close to the clinic in which residence staff are available 24 hours per day.
 Residence staff are able to contact professional clinical staff 24 hours per day.
 While we clinically recommend that residents participate in the therapeutic milieu, they are not restricted to the premises.
 Furthermore, medication is self-managed, guests are free to visit, and residents are free to explore the rich cultural and recreational activities offered in Southern California.

 In contrast, most State Licensed “Residential Treatment Centers” offer therapy on site in addition to “Care and Supervision”, in which schedules are monitored, visitors are limited, medication is managed, and clients are generally restricted to the premises with extremely limited pass privileges (if any).
 As therapy is usually offered on site, there are few opportunities to leave the premises.
-State Licensed Residential Treatment Centers are also more costly, with charges up to double of those at PCH Treatment.

 The rationale for our model of treatment is that it more closely replicates the “real world” to which clients will be returning following treatment.
 We also trust that most needing intensive psychotherapy can manage their self-care as well as maintain their own safety, and do not need the restrictions that a psychiatric hospital or “Residential Treatment Center” demand.

 Q: Who will be providing treatment and how does that differ from other treatment programs?